paritytech/polkadot-launch/TEST_NOTES.md

 => leave 2 nodes

-=> Should I use the Ferrari?
+=> Should I use the Ferrari? yes, both

 => add an issue in the polkadot-launch repo about n+1

-=> ajouter une config dans les nodes et publier

-=> to break the blockchain, if evm execution time>block => we dont have a gas  limit
+=> possible to break the blockchain, if evm execution time>block => we dont have an appropriate gas limit

-=> worth it to ask Alan to setup a machine with the good requirements

-=> use the ferrari for the tests
+=> worth it to ask Alan to setup a machine with the good requirements? ferrari should be enough => use the ferrari for the tests

 ### meeting with Oskar
-=> we should eventually use kubernetes for those type of tests => we need a report structure
+=> we should eventually use kubernetes for those type of tests => we need a report structure for errors